Syria could be planning chemical attack, White House says

 Assad had denied responsibility for the April attack on the town of Khan Sheikhoun in the rebel-held Idlib province that killed dozens of people, including children.
 Victims show signs of suffocation, convulsions, foaming at the mouth and pupil constriction.

-Days later, President Donald Trump launched a cruise missile strike on a Syrian government-controlled air base where U.S. officials said the Syrian military had launched the chemical attack.
+Days later, Trump launched a cruise missile strike on a Syrian government-controlled air base where U.S. officials said the Syrian military had launched the chemical attack.

 It was the first direct American assault on the Syrian government and Trump's most dramatic military order since becoming president months before.